Skip to content

 Flexium stands out from other frameworks through several key innovations:

-• Unified State: One function (state()) handles local, global, and async state, eliminating the need for multiple APIs.
+• Unified State: One function (use()) handles local, global, and async state, eliminating the need for multiple APIs.

 • Fine-Grained Reactivity: No Virtual DOM overhead.
 Updates are surgical and precise, updating only what changed.